jkoessle/ODCD-Framework/README.md

 ```sh
    python run_detection_pipeline.py
 ```
-If AUTOMATE_TFR_SCRIPT is True, this will output a TFR file that can be used for training
+If AUTOMATE_TFR_SCRIPT is True, this will output a TFR file that can be used for training.
 #### Configuration Training
 For training the model, there are also important settings in [config](approaches/object_detection/utils/config.py) that must be adapted to your use:
 ```sh